Distinguished Scientist Award

 Selected by the AACI Board of Directors, the awardee should be widely known in the cancer community through their research accomplishments.

-• Only members of the AACI Board of Directors are eligible to submit a nominee
+• Only members of the AACI Board of Directors are eligible to submit nominations

 • Eligible nominees will be considered based on satisfactory completion of the nomination form, which should include a detailed description of how the nominee has made an enduring impact on the progress of cancer research or patient care

-Award presented during the 2023 AACI/CCAF Annual Meeting
+Award presented during the 2025 AACI/CCAF Meeting in Washington, DC

 Please note: all dates are subject to change.